 What path do you take when you’re a new distiller?
 And how can we mature the new scene so it compares to the better aspects of fine wine production culture?
 I think we need to put beauty at the center of things and build science around it.
 Things should flip so beauty is distiller driven and not merely reliant on drinkers.

-[The drinker with most distillers] Who is Dante and Who is Virgil is not what you’d think.
+Who is Dante and Who is Virgil is not what you’d think.

 In my last few posts on American whiskey, I described the rein of a generation of practical distillers who built their whiskeys like a brick house so the next generation of scientific distillers and their financiers would have a strong value proposition for buying them out.
 This was all supported by tax structure, production processes, and the fact that barely any producers even drank the stuff.
-We are certainly in a new era (that I’ve even named guided traditional processes) [Virgil was Dante’s guide BTW], but the investigation did deflate a lot of my romanticism for American whiskey of yore.
+We are certainly in a new era (that I’ve even named guided traditional processes) [Virgil was Dante’s guide to the underworld BTW], but the investigation did deflate a lot of my romanticism for American whiskey of yore.
 I didn’t find much concern for beauty.

 Beauty is the composite of extraordinary sensoriality and exemplary human behavior. –Leonard Koren

-Today I present two papers that support the value proposition theory and shed details on the stripping of Bourbon.
+Today, I present two papers that support the value proposition theory and shed details on the quality stripping of Bourbon.
 Don’t let me seem too pessimistic, a lot of this could be improvement.
 Whiskeys of the practical era were not built to be their progressive best, instead they were practical.
 The passing of the torch saw a lot of improvement and we can only start to ask specific questions on what lines they crossed and where.

 I don’t explain, I explore. -Marshal McLuhan.